agualde/Shopping-Cart/README.md

 - Discount logic:

-  It is implemented at the unit_price level in the OrderItem model.
+  It is implemented at the unit_price level in the OrderItem model as a private method called when the unit_price is being computed in the model itself.

   Three conditions have to be met for a discount to be applied: